Why is it important

 Commitment

-B.Grimm Power realises the importance of preventing, minimising, and mitigating the environmental impacts of our operations.
-Our efforts include the conservation of biodiversity—the variety of life, both flora and fauna, within natural ecosystem—and the protection and preservation of water sources and forested land.
+B.Grimm Power prioritises protecting, minimising, and mitigating the environmental impacts from our operations, covering the conservation of biodiversity—the variety of life, both flora and fauna, within natural ecosystem—and the protection and preservation of water sources and forested land.
 We set commitments to develop, and implement group-wide compliance, monitoring, and restoration mechanisms as well as collaborate with external partners to generate a positive impact on biodiversity and no deforestation.
+Furthermore, we foster collaborations with external partners to enhance Net Positive Impact (NPI) on biodiversity and avoid negative impacts on forested land.
+In the context of the clean energy transition, we recognise that technology and infrastructure development must be balanced with land use and ecosystem preservation.
+Consequently, we integrate circular economy practices, efficient resource use, and site restoration to ensure our clean energy operations not only reduce emissions but also sustain biodiversity and create shared value with communities.

-In 2022, we formalised our commitment through the Biodiversity and Forested Resource Conservation which was endorsed by the Board of Directors.
-This commitment applies to all subsidiaries and joint ventures under our control, as well as key stakeholders.
-It has also been communicated to Tier-1 Suppliers, Critical Non-Tier 1 Suppliers, and business partners, encouraging them to adopt and integrate this commitment into their own operations to foster shared value and mutual benefits.
+In 2022, we announced our Biodiversity and Forested Resource Conservation Commitment , endorsed by the Board of Directors.
+This commitment applies to all subsidiaries and joint ventures, as well as key stakeholders.
+It has also been communicated to Tier 1 Suppliers, Non-Tier 1 Suppliers, and business partners, encouraging them to adopt and integrate this commitment into their own operations to foster shared value and mutual benefits.
 The key components of this commitment are as follows:

 Net Positive Impact (NPI)